opnsense/docs/source/manual/gateways.rst

 Gateways define the possible routes that can be used to access other networks, such as the internet.
-All different paths that are available to your firewall can be managed from this page, which can be found at :menuselection:`System->Gateways->Single`.
+All different paths that are available to your firewall can be managed from this page, which can be found at :menuselection:`System->Gateways->Configuration`.

 You can either define these gateways yourself, or they can be provided automatically from dynamical configured interfaces (e.g. dhcp), in which case they won't have a predefined address.